chocolatey/choco-wiki/How-To-Host-Feed.md

 * RAM - 8GB+
 * Storage (HDD) - We recommend 2-5TB of free space for a local file store of artifacts (default install needs 20GB).
 * Database: SQL Server.
 Assume high specs for SQL Server, pretty much the highest specs you can configure on a Windows machine.
 16+ cores (CPU), 64GB+ RAM, 5TB+, etc
+* Chocolatey Repository Type: Chocolatey or NuGet

 See https://inedo.com/support/documentation/proget/installation/installation-guide for more details.
 There is a Linux installation guide for Docker containers, however we don't recommend it for production use - https://inedo.com/support/documentation/proget/installation/installation-guide/linux-docker.

+**PRICING**: Starts at free (for ProGet) - https://inedo.com/proget/pricing.

 #### ProGet Enterprise High Availabilty

+* ProGet Server (Each): Windows Server with 4+ cores (CPU), 8GB+ RAM, and probably at least 50GB of free space (as the artifacts are stored on shared storage).
+This is similar to ProGet section above.
-* Storage: Appliance-based (such as NAS), or software-based (such as SMB).
+* Shared Storage: Appliance-based (such as NAS), or software-based (such as SMB).
 This will be shared across all Servers, so they will need to be able to read and write to it at high speed.
 Recommend appliance-based (NAS) with 3 times the total size of what you will store (and a backup) - 2-5TB+ space.
 * Database: SQL Server with Database Clustering Recommended.
 Assume high specs for SQL Server, pretty much the highest specs you can configure on a Windows machine.
 16+ cores (CPU), 64GB+ RAM, 5TB+, etc
 * Load Balancer: Assume powerful - this will be software-based (such as nginx or HAProxy) or an appliance (such as F5 or Citrix).
-* ProGet Server (Each): Windows Server with 4+ cores (CPU), 8GB+ RAM, and probably at least 50GB of free space (as the artifacts are stored on shared storage).
-This is similar to ProGet section above.
+* May or may not support cross-datacenter replication.

 See https://inedo.com/support/documentation/proget/administration/high-availability for details.

+**PRICING**: Starts at $9,995 (for ProGet Enterprise) - https://inedo.com/proget/pricing.

 ## Non-Windows Hosting
 If you don't want to host on Windows you have only the following options (from least advanced to most advanced - these options typically also work on Windows):